 Periodic inspection and cleaning of the orifice plates on the bottom of the print block ensures that the print nozzles are not clogged.
 A wizard guides you through the procedure, and adjusts components of the printer to enable you to perform it.
-This procedure takes about 20 minutes, and should be done at the beginning of the work day or before a big printing job.
+To maintain the Objet30 printer in optimum condition, clean the print heads after every print job, when you remove the model from the build tray.
+This procedure takes about 20 minutes.